THF-evaluative-analytics/NHSR-introduction-to-data-wrangling/Slides.md

 ```
 Time for you to try again!
 ==========================================
 - What variables are not characters?
+- Make all variable names upper case
 - For all numeric variables, create new variables with the mean by homeworld.
 The new variables should have the suffix `mean` eg `height_mean`.
 (Bonus, move the new variables so they are after `name`.
 Try ?everything )
 - For all character variables, replace missing values by 'not recorded'